 For issues such as anxiety, depression, eating disorders, drug and alcohol addiction, and struggles that involve more than one issue, the client and therapist develop an ongoing therapeutic relationship utilizing hypnosis and integrative therapy where appointments can be set up weekly at the same time or flexibly according to the client's schedule.
 Top

-Your first session lasts just under one hour and focuses on gaining an in-depth understanding of one specific issue of the client's choosing.
+Your first session lasts 45 minutes and focuses on gaining an in-depth understanding of one specific issue of the client's choosing.
 The session starts with an overview of hypnosis and how it is used, followed by the opportunity to discuss any questions the client may have about the process.

 After the introduction, the client and therapist will have an intensive conversation about the client's specific issue, focusing on past failed attempts at change and reasons why the behavior persists.
 The therapist will then induce a light trance that allows the client to explore their unconscious for ways to change, while helping the client tap into their internal resources for making the change.
 From there, the client and therapist will discuss the best ways to work together going forward.
 Top

-NY Health Hypnosis & Integrative Therapy charges $225 per session.
+NY Health Hypnosis & Integrative Therapy charges $225 for a 45 minute session.
 Regardless of insurance reimbursement, sessions are paid in full at the time of service.
 By requesting an appointment online, you are agreeing to the price to be paid at the time of service.
 Top

 NY Health Hypnosis & Integrative Therapy gladly accepts all major credit cards, cash, or personal checks.
 Top